-A: Each business will have its own reasons for wanting to enter awards, and that’s where I would start with any agency I work with.
+A: Each business has its reasons for wanting to enter awards, and that’s where I start with any agency I work with.
 I’d get them to:

 - Establish why they want to enter awards – Is it to attract new business?
 To strengthen an existing client relationship?
 For fame or glory?
 Or something else?